rwxrob/zet/20220323120623/README.md

 > self-contained or able to get what they need from the network.

 The only pause I have is when thinking about enterprise applications.
-Say I release an open source tool that automatically phone's home with a prompt to be updated (like `gh` does).
+Say I release an open source tool that automatically phones home with a prompt to be updated (like `gh` does).
 What does that say about corporate security policies with regard to software installation?
-Technically, if I accept the `gh` self-updater I'm in violation os several companies policies.
+Technically, if I accept the `gh` self-updater I'm in violation of several companies policies.
 I've by-passed any vetting of that software at all.
 But the world seems ready for "evergreen" software distribution where the control over the security and updated-ness of the app lies